Abyssocottus korotneffi

 Abyssocottus korotneffi is a species of ray-finned fish belonging to the family Cottidae, the typical sculpins.
 These sculpins are endemic to Lake Baikal in Russia.
 It is known to dwell at a depth range of 120–1600 m, most commonly between 460–500 m.
 Males can reach a maximum total length of 12.6 cm and females 13.2 cm.
 Maximum age is 12 years.
 Females harbour about 20 eggs in each ovary.

+Etymology

+The fish is named in honor of biologist Alexei Alexeievich Korotneff (1852-1914), of the Kiev University, who dredged all the sculpins from Lake Baikal that Berg examined, including the type of this one.

 A. korotneffi feeds predominantly on debris and amphipod crustaceans.